 Expedition package itinerary

-Trip synopsis: Salmon Sharks have been notoriously hard to find, much less photograph.
-But over the years we've created a destination that allow us to say we are the authority on how to find and attract them on a regular basis during their migratory season.
-We've helped divers and film crews get epic shots while keeping them safe with constant direction on how to act in the water, to maximize interactions.
-During your week, we will primarily focus on shark interactions which occur at specific times in the morning and during specific weather windows each day.
-After shark interactions, we will then try to fit in 2 dives during the rest of the day if time allows.
+Trip synopsis: During your week, we will primarily focus on salmon shark interactions which occur at specific times in the morning and during specific weather windows each day.
+After salmon shark interactions, we will then try to fit in 2 dives during the rest of the day if time allows.
 Some days, more time will be spent with sharks, leaving only enough time for one dive.
-If during the week the group would like to substitute a shark day for a Columbia Glacier day to swim with icebergs, please inform us ahead of time to allow for planning purposes (weather).

 Package details: 7 day/6 night Shark Package.
 First and last days are travel days.
 Includes 5 total days snorkeling/diving, meals, weights, 2 tanks and refills each day.
 Transportation from Valdez, AK to the remote Ravencroft Lodge and back is also included.
-Single rooms available for each diver unless a double room is requested prior to arrival.
-Evening shore-side skiff excursions available if requested (weather dependent) to look for massive brown bears.
-Self-guided kayaks/paddleboards available at lodge for evening use.
+Accomodations are single occupancy.
+Self-guided paddleboards available at lodge for evening use.
 Alcohol/soft drinks, large heavy snacks & gratuities not included.

 Travel details: Fly to Anchorage, AK.
 Then fly on a smaller

 commercial flight to Valdez, AK.
 We recommend that you arrive a